datanav/docs/tutorial-getting-started-transform.rst

 .. admonition::  Objectives:

-    After you complete this tutorial you would have learned the following:
+    After you complete this tutorial you will have learned the following:

     #.
 How to use DTL to create system specific payloads
     #.
 How to use global properties to increase payload data quality